Solar Panel Installers South West England

 Sustain Heating & Renewables LtdBased in North Somerset, covering the South of England and Wales4.82019

-Total Renewable SolutionsBased in Devon; installs across much of the South West including Cornwall, Devon, Somerset and Dorsetmany different manufacturers4.72012
+Total Renewable SolutionsBased in Devon; installs across much of the South West including Cornwall, Devon, Somerset and Dorsetmany different manufacturers4.82012

-The companies listed above are based in the South West and are MCS certified.
-This list can be a starting point for your research, but of course there may be other South West solar panel installers more suited to your needs.
-The above list is meant to show local companies based in the South West, but there are many other companies that are based elsewhere yet install across the South West.
+The companies listed above are based in the South West and maintain active MCS certifications.
+This list can be a starting point for your research, but of course, there may be other South West solar panel installers more suited to your needs.
+The above list is meant to highlight local companies based in the South West, but there are many other companies that are based elsewhere yet install across the region.

-You can also check Google maps for other solar installers in your area, and you can even ask neighbors with solar panels about their installers.
-We've found neighbors to be a great source of information!
+You can also check Google Maps for other solar installers in your area, and you can even ask neighbours with solar panels about their installers.
+We've found neighbours to be a great source of information!

 Are you not sure if you should go with a large, national or a smaller, local company?
 Below we discuss some of the pros and cons of each.